VineetSingh142004/python-program-to-print-number-in-words-/README.md

 # python-program-to-print-number-in-words-
-when user inputs an number under 1000 this program prints it into words
+ a simple program to print number in words. this program can print number upto 9999 only